 State and federal funds are paying millions each year for treatment of drug addiction, probation officers, law enforcement and tying up the judicial system; sadly, with a low level of success.
 The families' financial efforts for a hoped-for recovery at private institutions are not so easily included in the statistics.
-(In other words, what statistics are available to the public are greatly minimized, as they do not include the private data.)
 And then there are the volunteer efforts that have been going strong for decades now with a high track record of success.
 Branching off of the Alcoholics Anonymous 12 Step Program, Narcotics Anonymous is on the rise, as addiction to opiates rises.
 These efforts are even more off the radar when it comes to estimating the costs and consequences of drug addiction in our country.
-Yet, one measure of the important and critical role they are playing in recovery is that hospitals, drug rehabilitation facilities and professional counselors specializing in drug addiction support and encourage the attendance at Narcotics Anonymous meetings in addition to counseling and other rehab programs.
+Yet, one measure of the important and critical role they are playing in recovery is that hospitals, drug rehabilitation facilities and professional counselors specializing in drug addiction support and even prefer the attendance at Narcotics Anonymous meetings in addition to counseling and other rehab programs.
 That tells you something.